csunitha/learning_applied_machine_learning/README.md

 # A repository to capture Applied ML learning journey
 ## Daily Progress

+### Day 5
+**Coursera - Week1**
+Definition of ML, types of ML - supervised and unsupervised.
+Supervised learning - right answer.
+Regression - predict continuous value output.
+Classification - Discrete value output.

+**Kaggle - Intro to ML - Lesson4**
+- underfitting and overfitting
+- finding the optimum 'max_leaf_nodes' to be set for DecisionTreeRegressor model using mae

 ### Day 4
 **Kaggle - Intro to ML - Lesson4**
 - Model Validation